UNIVERSITY CATALOG: 2024-2025

 BANA 310.
 Data Visualization for Business (3)

 Prerequisite: SOM 120 or MATH 140 (Business Analytics majors and minors must attain a grade of “C” or higher).
-(MATH 140 is cross-listed with MATH 140BUS, MATH 140SCI, and MATH 141/L.) This course covers the concepts and methods in data mining and analysis relating to exploration and visualization of business data, leading to knowledge discovery from …
+(MATH 140 is cross-listed with MATH 140BUS, MATH 140SCI, and MATH 141.)
+This course covers the concepts and methods in data mining and analysis relating to exploration and visualization of business data, leading to knowledge discovery from …

 BANA 320.
 Predictive Analytics for Business (3)